rw-a/valentines-day/Customisation.md

   }
 }
 ```

-Note: if you set a default font which isn't in the existing list, you will also need to register it.
+7. If you set a default font which isn't in the existing list, you will also need to register it.
 [See above](https://github.com/rw-a/valentines-day/blob/master/Customisation.md#addingchanging-fonts)
+8. Reload the website by going to the [webapp on pythonanywhere](https://www.pythonanywhere.com/user/statehigh/webapps/) and pressing the green reload button.